 221 2.0.0 closing connection h3si7768221lfu.32 - gsmtp

-And here’s how it would look like for an undeliverable address:
+And here’s what it would look like for an undeliverable address:

 EHLO mydomain.com